usdaud/algotradinglib.github.io/en/pedia/a/algorithmic_trading.md

    - Involves executing a large number of orders at very high speeds.
 It aims to capture small price discrepancies that exist for mere fractions of a second.

 7. **[Sentiment Analysis](../s/sentiment_analysis.md)**
-   - Uses natural language processing and machine learning to analyze market sentiment from news articles, social media, and other textual data.
+   - Uses [natural language processing](../n/natural_language_processing_(nlp)_in_trading.md) and machine learning to analyze market sentiment from news articles, social media, and other textual data.

 ### Prominent Companies in Algorithmic Trading